Ioana-Simion/Timetunining_v2/README.md

 # Questions

 1 - It is not obvious if the background is being excluded from the computation or not.
 I should check it out.

+# 10_08_2023

+Experiments :

+1 - Predict the location of each crop